kelu1997/Oldkelu1997.github.io/DataVisualization/CovidProject/CovidProject.md

 5:Previous epidemics either of minimal scale eg ebola or before modern documentation practices to truly compare to eg spanish flu
 6:Ongoing epidemic and thus the data will always include a factor of unknown amount of incompleteness

-# Link To Full Project Report and Code with Data Files
+# Link To Full Project Report
 [Project Report](Data%20Vis%20Final%20Project%20Report.pdf)<br/>
+# Download Code and Data files
 [Code and Data Files](CovidSympt.zip)<br/>